Individual homes/single family dwelling unit pricing

 GBCI Quality Check Timeline

-Once the Auditor submits their Recommendation to GBCI, the final decision regarding preliminary certificate (outcome of design audit) or EDGE Certification (outcome of site audit) will be provided in approximately 15 to 20 business days.
+Once the Auditor submits their Recommendation to GBCI, the final decision regarding preliminary certificate (outcome of design audit) or EDGE Certification (outcome of site audit) is estimated to be 10 business days (not guaranteed).
 Note that GBCI review will not begin until certification fee payment has cleared.
-Expedited reviews (reduce from 15-20 business days to 10-12 business days) may be available for an additional certification fee, based on GBCI review capacity.
-Please be sure to reach out to GBCI as soon as possible if you require an expedited review timeline; at minimum 10 business days before your design or site audit begins.
-Contact [email protected] for expedited certification requests and fees.
+Expedited reviews (reduced to half of standard timeline)) may be available for an additional flat certification fee of $2,500, based on GBCI review capacity.
+You must reach out to GBCI at minimum 15 business days before your design or site audit begins, if you require an expedited review timeline.
+Contact [email protected] for expedited certification requests.

 EDGE Auditor Design and Site Audit Timeline